Environmental Justice and the NRC

 The Nuclear Regulatory Commission staff is conducting a systematic review of how the agency’s programs, policies, and activities address environmental justice.
 As directed by the Commission, the staff will evaluate recent Executive Orders and assess whether environmental justice is appropriately considered and addressed in the agency’s programs, policies, and activities, such as adjudicatory procedures and environmental reviews, given the agency’s mission.

-During this review, the staff will:
+).
+During this review, the Team will:

 - benchmark practices of other federal, state, and tribal agencies

 - evaluate whether the NRC should incorporate environmental justice beyond implementation through the National Environmental Policy Act

 - review the adequacy of the 2004 Policy Statement on the Treatment of Environmental Justice Matters in NRC Regulatory and Licensing Actions

 - consider whether establishing formal mechanisms to gather external stakeholder input would benefit any future environmental justice efforts